Da Form 5811 Is Used To Document

 • Unit Commander/Supervisor: Reviews the form for completeness

 Common errors that undermine the form's effectiveness include: incomplete property descriptions, missing serial numbers, illegible handwriting, and unsigned blocks.
-To avoid these pitfalls, soldiers should prepare a preliminary inventory using a separate sheet if necessary, verify all details against the property book, and see to it that all required signatures are obtained before submission.
+To avoid these pitfalls, soldiers should prepare a preliminary inventory using a separate sheet if necessary, verify all details against the property book, and check that all required signatures are obtained before submission.
 Additionally, submitting the form well in advance of a permanent change of station (PCS) move allows time for corrections if needed.

 The DA Form 5811 is more than a bureaucratic requirement; it is a critical tool for maintaining the Army's property accountability.
 Proper execution protects the soldier from unwarranted liability, supports the unit's readiness, and upholds good order and discipline.
 By following the outlined steps and paying attention to detail, soldiers and commanders alike